cincheo/jsweet-examples/README.md

 All these example are written in Java using the JSweet APIs (candies).
 They are then transpiled to JavaScript by the JSweet transpiler.

 - Simple canvas drawing (`example-name=canvasdrawing`): demonstrates the use of HTML5 canvas.
-- Simple HTML form control (`example-name=inputcontrol`): demonstrates the use of HTML5 forms and inputs.
+- Simple HTML form control (`inputcontrol`): demonstrates the use of HTML5 forms and inputs.
-- Simple jQuery (`example-name=jquery`): demonstrates the use of JQuery with JSweet.
+- Simple jQuery (`jquery`): demonstrates the use of JQuery with JSweet.
-- Simple Angular (`example-name=angularjs`): demonstrates the use of Angular with JSweet.
+- Simple Angular (`angularjs`): demonstrates the use of Angular with JSweet.
-- Ray tracer (`example-name=raytracer`): draws a 3D scene, adapted from the TypeScript example page.
+- Ray tracer (`raytracer`): draws a 3D scene, adapted from the TypeScript example page.
-- Todos (`example-name=todomvc`): demonstrates the use of Backbone and Underscore with JSweet, adapted from the TypeScript example page.
+- Todos (`todomvc`): demonstrates the use of Backbone and Underscore with JSweet, adapted from the TypeScript example page.
-- Blocks game (`example-name=blocksgame`): demonstrates how to write an HTML5 mobile game with JSweet.
+- Blocks game (`blocksgame`): demonstrates how to write an HTML5 mobile game with JSweet.
-- Promises (`example-name=promises`): demonstrates the use of the latest EcmaScript6 Promise API.
+- Promises (`promises`): demonstrates the use of the latest EcmaScript6 Promise API.

 Visit the live JSweet's example page (http://www.jsweet.org/examples) to browse the examples, run them and debug the Java code within your favorite browser.
 Note that all these examples are responsive and should work as well on a Web browser and on a mobile.